“Our Fellows have already changed the world.”

 Iftach Dolev, Azrieli Graduate Studies Fellow, 2010

 “Iftach is one of the world’s leading neuroscientists.
 He will change the course of how we study the brain.”
-Professor Shai Efrai at the Assaf-Harofeh Hospital, where Iftach evaluates and treats patients with debilitating brain trauma in the world’s largest hyperbaric chamber, describes the young doctor.
+Professor Shai Efrai at the Yitzhak Shamir Medical Center (formerly known as the Assaf-Harofeh Hospital), where Iftach evaluates and treats patients with debilitating brain trauma in the world’s largest hyperbaric chamber, describes the young doctor.

 Iftach is developing a new technology using a combination of non-invasive technologies to create images of the brain based on our understanding of the regional brain network.